Trending

 Honda Motorcycles does business in more than 150 countries worldwide.
 Honda motorcycles are more prevalent in emerging markets like India, where their smaller motorcycles and scooters are famous.

 Honda has produced several legendary motorcycles like the Honda CBR series, the CRF series, the CB series, and the Gold Wing touring motorcycle.
 The Honda Super Cub is one of the best-selling motor vehicles in history.
-It surpassed 100 million units in 2017.
+It surpassed 100 million units in 2017 and continues to grow.

 When it comes to firsts, Honda was the first to have a production motorcycle airbag and the Dual Clutch Transmission (DCT).